-Note: If a program icon is dimmed in the navigation window of the Lenovo ThinkVantage Tools program, it indicates that you need to manually install the program.
-To install the program, double-click the program icon.
+- If a program icon in the Lenovo ThinkVantage Tools program navigation window is dimmed, it indicates that you need to install the program manually.
+To install the program manually, double-click the program icon.
 Then, follow the instructions on the screen.
-When the installation process completes, the program icon will be activated.
+When the installation process completes, the program icon will be activated. - Depending on your computer model, some of the programs might not be available.